oliveiracle/first-project-maria/README.md

 ### Media
 * All photographic images used on the website were sourced from [Pexels](https://www.pexels.com/).
 * The icons used in the footer are from [Font Awesome](https://fontawesome.com/).
+* The looping background video for the homepage was sourced from [Pexels](https://www.pexels.com/video/person-using-a-honey-dipper-7615791/).

 ### Acknowledgements
 * **Design Tools:** Used **Microsoft Paint** for the initial wireframing and **Figma** to design the final color palette graphic.
 * **Responsive Design:** Solutions for the responsive media queries and the mobile hamburger menu toggle were adapted and implemented based on various online resources and tutorials, including CSS-Tricks and Stack Overflow.
-*  **Google AI (Gemini & Veo):**  Utilized for conceptual brainstorming, professional phrasing of documentation, debugging assistance, providing structured feedback throughout the project, VEO IA to generate the looping background video for the homepage **and acting as a language translator, given that my native language is Portuguese.**
+*  **Google AI (Gemini):**  Utilized for conceptual brainstorming, professional phrasing of documentation, debugging assistance, providing structured feedback throughout the project **and acting as a language translator, given that my native language is Portuguese.**
 * **GitHub Copilot (VS Code Extension):** Assisted in the organization of the CSS file structure and provided code completion within VS Code.
 * **Prettier (VS Code Extension):** Utilized for automatic code formatting to ensure consistent and clean code style.
 * **Formspree:** Used as the form backend service to handle submissions from the contact page.